Hirsi Bulhan Farah

-Hirsi Bulhan Farah is a Somali politician, former political prisoner, former minister of Somalia, member of parliament in two different terms (the civilian government and the transitional federal government), interim chairman of the Somali parliament, activist, entrepreneur and greatly respected and knowledgeable elder.
+Hirsi Bulhan Farah (c.
+1922 – 2 February 2022) was a Somali politician, former political prisoner, former minister of Somalia, member of parliament in two different terms (the civilian government and the transitional federal government), interim chairman of the Somali parliament, activist, entrepreneur and greatly respected and knowledgeable elder.

 History of his parents

 Born in the town of Eyl, an ancient town located in northeastern Somalia (Puntland) to two prominent parents Bulhan and Dhuuxay.
 He was one of many kids.
 Hirsi's father Bulhan was a wealthy man with hundreds of camels and other livestock to his name.
 Bulhan was a protrusive general and a well-known sharpshooter in northern Somalia.
 He was the main general (abaandule) of Sultan Mohamoud Ali Shire and his Warsangeli Sultanate army.
 After some quarrel and an assassination attempt by members of the Warsangeli clan, Bulhan left and became the commanding general of Boqor Osman Mahamuud who was the ruler of the Majerteen Sultanate.
 During his years as commander of the Warsangeli army, Bulhan married a prominent woman of Sultan Mohamoud Ali Shire's family who later was murdered.
 They had a daughter together named Faduma Bulhan.
 After leaving Sanaag he married Dhuuxay (Hirsi's mother) and another woman named Hawo, after some time he married what would be his fourth wife.
 All in all, Bulhan had 16 children in total.
 During Bulhan's military campaigns against Sayyid Mohammed Abdullah Hassan he bravely fought the Dervish movement who had killed his father Guune years prior, when he was still a child.
 Guune (Hirsi's grandfather), was also a commander in his own right.
 He was fighting the Sayyid and was ultimately killed by the Dervish movement, in the Sool region of northwestern Somalia.